bree-byte/python-capstone-project/README.md

 ### Steps
 1. **Clone the Repository**: Download the project files to your computer.
-2. **Set Up Backend**: Install required dependencies and run the backend locally if needed.
+2. **Set Up Backend**: Install required dependencies (`pip install flask flask-cors python-dotenv supabase`) and configure `.env` with `SUPABASE_URL` and `SUPABASE_KEY`.
 3. **Set Up Frontend**: Install frontend dependencies and start the development server.

-Follow the folder structure in the repository for specific setup instructions.
+   - Follow the folder structure in the repository for specific setup instructions.

 ## Usage
-- **Add an Event**: Use the "Host Events" section to input and submit event details.
+- **Add an Event**: Use the "Add Event" form to input and submit event details.
-- **Browse Events**: Explore events and use the dropdown or search to filter results.
+- **Browse Events**: Explore events and use the filters or search to refine results.
 - **View Homepage**: Check out featured events and navigate the site.
 - **Contact**: Visit the "Contact" page to send messages or find contact information.

 ## API Endpoints
-- **GET /view_events**: Retrieve a list of all events.
+- **GET /view_events**: Retrieve a list of all events from Supabase.
-- **POST /add_event**: Submit a new event with the required details.
+- **POST /add_event**: Submit a new event with required details to Supabase.

 ## Deployment
 - **Backend**: Hosted on Render with automatic updates from GitHub.
-- **Frontend**: Built with Meku.dev and deployed directly on its platform for a seamless live experience..
+- **Frontend**: Built with Meku.dev and deployed directly on its platform for a seamless live experience.

 ## Contributing
 1. Fork the repository to create your own copy.